filechka/rpttracker/README.md

 # rpttracker

 RPT-tracker is a tool to track your regular, repeated tasks and actions.

 This is simple spring web app.
+Use H2 in-memory databases.

 ## Features
 You can add and list your actions.